soyunparrrk/Archival_Resilience/README.md

 ### Source Links

-[Touchdesigner](https://derivative.ca/): A free software with certain restrictions such as a resolution and a revenue limit.
+[TouchDesigner](https://derivative.ca/): A free software for both Windows and Mac with certain restrictions such as a resolution and a revenue limit.

 # Reflection
 **Things that I'm happy with:**